obutora/hakari/README.md

 4. Run the tests to ensure no issues arise.
 5. Commit your changes and create a Pull Request (PR).
 6. Clearly describe the rationale and details of your changes in the PR description.

+## Acknowledgements

+We'd like to express our sincere gratitude to the [mitata](https://github.com/evanwashere/mitata) project.

+Hakari was significantly inspired by its concepts and methodologies.The contributions and innovations of the [mitata](https://github.com/evanwashere/mitata) community have played a pivotal role in shaping our package.
+We truly appreciate their dedication to open-source and their role in advancing the Dart ecosystem.